wp-plugins/login-sidebar-widget/readme.txt

 * Easy css implementation from admin panel.

 = Facebook Comments Extension =
-This Addon can be used to replace the default Wordpress Comments and insert a Facebook / Disqus Comments system to your site.
+This Addon can be used to replace the default Wordpress Comments and insert Facebook / Disqus Comments system to your site.
 You can get it <a href="http://aviplugins.com/fb-comments-afo-addon" target="_blank">here</a> in <strong>USD 1.00</strong>

 * Facebook comments.
 * Disqus comments.